trian-gles/altar_2021/README.md

 Performers take turns moving cards around a game board that reacts musically.
 [Watch this video for more details](https://youtu.be/kectE5zKrnc)
 ## Easy Setup
 Pre-compiled executables can be found in the releases sidebar for both Windows and OSX.
 These are from the 1.0 release and currently lack some minor features.
+They may or may not work on

 ## Running from source
-Requires python 3.6-3.8
+Requires python 3.11

 The latest version of python can be installed here: https://www.python.org/downloads/